Professional edition active

 Many fibroids are asymptomatic; approximately 15 to 30% of patients with fibroids develop severe symptoms (1).
 Fibroids can cause abnormal uterine bleeding (eg, heavy menstrual bleeding, intermenstrual bleeding).
 Bleeding can be severe enough to cause anemia.

-Bulk symptoms, including pelvic pain or pressure, result from the size or position of fibroids or uterine enlargement due to fibroids.
+Bulk symptoms, including chronic pelvic pain or pressure, result from the size or position of fibroids or uterine enlargement due to fibroids (2).
 Urinary symptoms (eg, urinary frequency or urgency) can result from bladder compression, and intestinal symptoms (eg, constipation) can result from intestinal compression.

-Less commonly, fibroids grow and degenerate or pedunculated fibroids twist, and severe acute or chronic pressure or pain can result.
+Less commonly, fibroids grow and degenerate or torsion of pedunculated fibroids occurs, and severe acute pain can result.

-Fibroids may be associated with infertility, especially if the fibroids are submucosal.
-During pregnancy, they may cause pain, recurrent spontaneous abortion, premature contractions, or abnormal fetal presentation or make cesarean delivery necessary.
-Fibroids may also cause postpartum hemorrhage, especially if located in the lower uterine segment.
+Fibroids may be associated with infertility, especially submucosal fibroids.
+During pregnancy fibroids are usually asymptomatic, but may cause pain, recurrent spontaneous abortion, premature uterine contractions, placental abruption, or abnormal fetal presentation.
+Fibroids may also cause postpartum hemorrhage, especially if located in the lower uterine segment (3).

 Diagnosis of Uterine Fibroids

-• Imaging (ultrasonography, saline infusion sonography, or MRI)
+• Imaging (ultrasound, saline infusion sonography, or MRI)

-The diagnosis of uterine fibroids is likely if bimanual pelvic examination detects an enlarged, irregular, mobile uterus.
+The diagnosis of uterine fibroids is clinical and is likely if bimanual pelvic examination detects an enlarged, irregular, mobile uterus.

-If an enlarged, irregular, mobile uterus is a new finding or if pelvic examination findings have changed (eg, increased uterine size, possible adnexal mass, fixed mass, new finding of tenderness), imaging studies should be done to evaluate for fibroids or other gynecologic pathology (eg, ovarian masses).
-Imaging may also be done if the patient has new symptoms (eg, bleeding, pain).
+If an enlarged, irregular, mobile uterus is a new finding or if pelvic examination findings have changed (eg, increased uterine size, possible adnexal mass, fixed mass, new finding of tenderness), imaging studies should be performed to evaluate for fibroids or other gynecologic pathology (eg, ovarian masses).
+Imaging may also be indicated if the patient has new symptoms (eg, bleeding, pain).

-Patients with postmenopausal bleeding should be evaluated for uterine cancer.
+Patients with postmenopausal bleeding with or without fibroids should be evaluated for uterine cancer.

 Treatment of Uterine Fibroids